agorodinskaya/cssPractice/calculator/README.md

 * HTML 5
 * CSS - grid layout

-Live version of calculator can be found here: [Calculator Link](https://agorodinskaya.github.io/practice/calculator/index.html)
+Life version of calculator can be found here: [Calculator Link](https://agorodinskaya.github.io/practice/calculator/index.html)

 #### External guides :
 This project has been created as part of assessment for Generation Australia following tutorial :